ruoat/definitions/integrations.md

 be displayed and edited in ODA.
 My Kanta will provide FHIR (STU 3) API.
 FHIR resources, including their version information and timestamps, could be kept in cache in ODA - perhaps even in the client.
 FHIR standard specifies versioning and mechanisms for managing lost updates.
-On the other hand, HFIR specifies that the FHIR server may change the resource during create or update.
+On the other hand, FHIR specifies that the FHIR server may change the resource during create or update.
 This means that the unsaved (cached) resources should be refreshed from the server after saving.